SFU-CMPT-201/a7-pub/README.md

 [Valgrind](https://valgrind.org/), but `AddressSanitizer` does similar things and [is often much faster](https://shorturl.at/BCL15).)
 Generally, you should use sanitizers such as `AddressSanitizer`, `UndefinedBehaviorSanitizer`, `ThreadSanitizer`, when developing software since they can detect common and serious problems such as memory leaks.
+However, remember from earlier assignments that sanitizers only detect problems at run time *if they get triggered*.
+Thus, you also need to provide right inputs that trigger problems, with separate mechanisms such as fuzzing or manually-crafted test cases.

 In order to avoid leaking memory, you need to trace *all possible execution paths* in your program and make sure that you free memory on all of those.
 Programs have multiple possible execution paths when they have conditionals or loops.
 We can easily visualize this by drawing a diagram that shows all possible execution paths.
-The diagram below is an example of the above function `readUserInput()`.
+The diagram below is an example of the above function `read_user_input()`.

 ```bash
                      +-----------------+